-Cluster beans, also known as guar phalli, are a nutritious and versatile vegetable that has been a staple in traditional Indian and Southeast Asian diets.
-Despite their slightly bitter taste, they offer a plethora of health benefits due to their rich nutrient profile.
-In this blog, we will explore the nutritional benefits and potential side effects of incorporating cluster beans into your diet.
-Let’s start by understanding what exactly cluster beans are.
+Cluster beans, commonly known as guar phalli, are a fibrous and nutrient-rich vegetable widely consumed in Indian and Southeast Asian cuisines.
+Despite their slightly bitter flavour, they offer several nutritional benefits due to their content of fibre, folate, and antioxidants.
+In this blog, we’ll explore their potential health advantages and any side effects to be aware of.
+First, let’s understand what cluster beans are and how they fit into a balanced diet.

 What are Cluster Beans?